Is your cat bored? Watch out for these 9 tell-tale signs, according to a vet

 Ultimately, what you have to remember is cats are complex beings.
 They require attention and stimulation like any other pet, and thus should be treated with the requisite care.
 Having a cat isn’t always the cheapest endeavor, but the reward in companionship and love is immeasurable, and makes it all worthwhile.

 Keen to ensure you give your cat all the mental and physical enrichment they need to thrive?
-Learn how to play with a cat and ward off boredom once and for all.
+Learn about cat play and ward off boredom once and for all.
 Wondering what to do if your cat catches a mouse?
 An expert is here to help you.

 Steve Wright